We aim to employ the highest quality, fully trained professionals who are selected for their experience, excellence and dedication.

 Having completed my postgraduate course, I moved to Scotland where I lived and worked within Glasgow city.
 During this time, I facilitated and supported students with SEN and EAL.
 I taught a range of subjects to students including French, English and Health & Wellbeing.
 Following this, I returned to Dublin where I taught languages.

-Teacher of Business Studies and Economics
+Business Studies and Economics Teacher

 BA, PGCE, QTS

-This is my third year working at Britannica and I am really enjoying the inclusive and collaborative nature of the school.
+This is my fourth year working at Britannica and I am really enjoying the inclusive and collaborative nature of the school.
 I achieved my PGCE in Secondary Business Studies (with QTS) from the University of Wales Trinity Saint David and a BA Management Degree from the University of Sheffield in the UK.
 Before joining Britannica, I taught at another international school in Shanghai and at Windsor Girls' School in England.
 I enjoy following football and I am an avid supporter of Chelsea FC.
 I believe that sport and business can bring the world closer together.

 Director of Educational Technology